AmKreta/Dockerized-Multiplayer-Ludo/README.md

 - on frontend , created path travelling algorithm for pawns to move.
 - created a dice using CSS 3D, and animated it.
 - created a luso board using flexbox and grid.

+## How to build :-

+ - install docker and docker-compose (see docs)
+ - go to root directory
+ - run docker-compose up